luiseeisfeld/LuiseEisfeld.github.io/_pages/miscellaneous.md

 ## Collection of Links and Resources

-_Please drop me an email if you find a dead link._
+_Please drop me an email in case you find a dead link._

 ### Relevant for Aspiring PhD Economists
 * Extensive list of resources on [Tobias Klein](https://www.tobiasklein.ws/ph-d-students)'s website